holubp/Connect-IQ-lap-max-speed/README.md

 Other bugs and issues can be reported via GitHub Issues.

 ## What’s New
+1.2:
+- improved dynamic layout of the data field
 1.1:
 - fixed correct retrieval of properties on older devices.
 1.0: